adedomin/csc341-project/gym.md

 ----------- ----------- ---------- -----------------------------------
 column name type        typeof key description
 ----------- ----------- ---------- -----------------------------------
-person_id   NUMERIC(10) PK/FK      The primary identifier of a
+customer_id NUMERIC(10) PK/FK      The primary identifier of a
                                    customer, from person.

-last_pay    Date        n/a        Indicates if this customer is up to
+last_paymet Date        n/a        Indicates if this customer is up to
                                    date with their membership fees.

 is_active   BOOL        n/a        Programmatically indicates if